Carlos-Gabriel147/Microblog_Flask/README.md

 # Microblog_Flask

 ### My repository for learning the Flask microframework.
 The goal is to create a simple but complete web blog.
-The reference for creating the blog is from: The Flask Mega-Tutorial from Miguel Grinberg
+The reference for creating the blog is from: The Flask Mega-Tutorial from Miguel Grinberg, Jairo é imundo.

 # 1. Create a New Virtual Environment: